akdavis83/ProtoX/depends/README.md

 - `LTO`: Enable options needed for LTO.
 Does not add `-flto` related options to *FLAGS.

-If some packages are not built, for example `make NO_WALLET=1`, the appropriate CMake cache variables will be set when generating the Bitcoin Core buildsystem.
+If some packages are not built, for example `make NO_WALLET=1`, the appropriate CMake cache variables will be set when generating the Quantum Coin Core buildsystem.
 In this case, `-DENABLE_WALLET=OFF`.

 ## Cross compilation